 Guided by university values of a student-oriented environment and a strong sense of community, the CARE chairperson manages this multidisciplinary team.
 The CARE team meets weekly to review and discuss new referrals, ongoing cases and the best course of action to support students of concern.
 CARE utilizes best practices from national organizations such as Higher Education Case Managers Association (HECMA) and the Association for Student Conduct Administration (ASCA).
-CARE team members receive training from the National Behavioral Intervention Team Association (NaBITA) in both behavioral intervention and threat assessment.
+CARE team members receive training from the National Association for Behavioral Intervention and Threat Assessment (NABITA) in both behavioral intervention and threat assessment.
 Objective risk rubrics are utilized for consistent and objective assessments of potential risks and emerging threats toward self or others.